 Galeet Dardashti (lead vocals)

 Galeet is the first woman to continue her family’s tradition of distinguished Persian and Jewish musicianship.
 Galeet's grandfather (Younes Dardashti) was one of the most highly acclaimed singers of Persian classical music in Iran and her father, Farid Dardashti, is a renowned cantor in the US.
 Together with her parents and two sisters, Galeet performed Jewish music throughout the US and Canada throughout her childhood.
 Since then, she has earned a reputation as one of the most innovative performers of Middle Eastern and Jewish music today.
 In addition to founding and leading Divahn, she received a Six Points Fellowship to pursue her multi-disciplinary project and 2010 nationally acclaimed release, The Naming, which interprets some of the compelling women of the Bible.
 Time Out New York called The Naming“urgent, heartfelt and hypnotic,” and The Huffington Post described it as “heart-stopping.”
 In her most recent commissioned multi-sensory piece, Monajat, Dardashti—accompanied by an acclaimed ensemble of Middle Eastern and jazz musicians—reinvents the reflective musical ritual of Selihot using digital technology to sing with recordings of her famed Iranian grandfather chanting piyutim (religious songs).
 As a scholar, she holds a Ph.D. in anthropology, specializing in Mizrahi cultural politics, music and media in Israel and offers residencies, lectures, courses, and interactive workshops on her artistic and academic work throughout the US and abroad.
-She is currently a Visiting Scholar at New York University at the Taub Center for Israel Studies.
+She is currently Assistant Professor of Jewish Music & Musician-in-Residence at the Jewish Theological Seminary.

 Eleanor Norton (cello, vocals)